solutionphil/3D-Printer-Chamber-Fan-Control-with-RP2040-ILI9341-320x240/00_Preparation/readme.md

 - T_CS: RP2040 pin D5 (can use another pin if desired, or GND, see below)
 - T_CLK: RP2040 pin D1 (must be the same as Display CS)

-## Wire Diagram
-Show how to wire the ILI9341, RP2040, SGP40 and BME280 together